chipbaber/apex_textdemo/json_db.md

-## APEX and SODA Collections 101
+## Intro to SODA Collections (JSON) in SQL Worksheet

-In this short tutorial we will showcase how Oracle APEX can quickly consume and leverage json documents in a matter of minutes.
+In this short tutorial we will showcase how Oracle APEX (free tier) can quickly consume and leverage json documents in a matter of minutes.
 This 101 tutorial will begin with the creation of a SODA collection in SQL Workshop including a Data Load.
 We will then show how to easily:

-- Append more documents to the collection in SQL workshop
+- Append more documents to the collection in SQL workshop and Database Actions
 - Query the raw json
+- Update Nested JSON elements through JSON_TRANSFORM and JSON_MERGEPATCH
 - Understand and query the default soda collection view in SQL.
 - Query the collection using javascript syntax in SQL Workshop.
 - Create a custom view in SQL Worksheet.

+We reccomend you watch this video before proceeding through the steps below.
+[Intro to SODA Collections (JSON) in SQL Worksheet on Oracle APEX](https://youtu.be/kGTdOywjnuo)

 - To perform these steps the APEX schema user needs to be granted SODA collection from admin.
 Execute the query below as your user once logged into SQL*Worksheet.
 If the priviledge does not exist then you will need to have your Autonomous Admin user grant it to you.
 ```